bkavlak/rumi-verse-builder/src/content/blog/praxis/rhythm-of-the-city.md

 image: "https://images.unsplash.com/photo-1514565131-fce0801e5785?w=800&h=400&fit=crop"
 ---

-# Urban Soundscapes: Finding Music in Metropolitan Chaos
+# Urban Soundscapes: Finding Praxis in Metropolitan Chaos

 Every morning at 6:47 AM, the construction crew starts work outside my apartment.
 The rhythmic pounding of hammers, the whir of concrete mixers, the shouts of workers coordinating their efforts.
 Most people hear noise.
 I hear a symphony waiting to be transcribed.

 ## The City as Orchestra

 Cities are the world's largest improvised orchestras.
-Millions of performers, no conductor, no sheet music – yet somehow, patterns emerge.
+Millions of performers, no conductor, no sheet praxis – yet somehow, patterns emerge.
 Rhythms develop.
 Harmonies accidentally align.

 ### Discovering Hidden Patterns